 Blepharitis is the chronic inflammation of the eyelid that unlike a sty, usually affects both eyes.
 It is generally challenging to treat due to its tendency to recur.

-The exact pathogenesis of blepharitis is unknown, but several factors are thought to be involved: Staphylococcus aureus, seborrheic dermatitis, and Meibomian gland disorder.
+The exact pathogenesis of blepharitis is not still clear, but several factors are thought to be involved: Staphylococcus aureus, seborrheic dermatitis, and Meibomian gland disorder.
 The blockage of the eyelash follicles and ducts of the oil glands can also lead to eyelid inflammation.

-Blepharitis is divided into anterior and posterior types.
+Blepharitis is two types: anterior and posterior.
 Anterior blepharitis affects the front of the eyelid, where the eyelashes are attached, while the posterior type involves the inside of the eyelid, which is in contact with the eye.